vancam25/AST304_star_society/Project #2/README.md

 and H. E. Bond.
 Testing the white dwarf mass-radius relation and compar- ing optical and far-UV spectroscopic results with Gaia DR2, HST, and FUSE.
 MNRAS, 479:1612–1626, September 2018. doi: 10.1093/mnras/sty1425.

-Coding standards and the grading rubric are posted on D2L.